clij/clij2/README.md

 Forschungsgemeinschaft (DFG, German Research Foundation) under Germanys Excellence Strategy EXC2068 - Cluster of Excellence Physics of Life of TU Dresden.
+This project has been made possible in part by grant number [2021-237734 (GPU-accelerating Fiji and friends using distributed CLIJ, NEUBIAS-style, EOSS4)](https://chanzuckerberg.com/eoss/proposals/gpu-accelerating-fiji-and-friends-using-distributed-clij-neubias-style/) from the Chan Zuckerberg Initiative DAF, an advised fund of the Silicon Valley Community Foundation.

 [Imprint](https://clij.github.io/imprint)